 Even free concerts attract well-known performers.

 In Door County, culture is a normal part of vacation.
-On one August trip, I saw plays both at American Folklore Theatre and
+On one August trip, I saw plays both at Northern Sky Theater and the Peninsula Players.

 The Players were founded when a theater-loving couple from Chicago put on Noel Coward's "Hay Fever'' and four other plays in the back yard of the Bonnie Brook Motel.